International Admissions | Pharmacy

 To obtain additional information or download the application form online, please contact ECE or WES directly

-A satisfactory command of the English language is required for admission to Pacific University.
-All graduate students whose first language is not English must meet the English language proficiency requirement prior to admission.
-Please note that this requirement applies to all applicants, including resident aliens and citizens.
+A satisfactory command of the English language is required for admission to Pacific University prior to admission.
+Please note that this requirement applies to all applicants if English is not their native language, including permanent residents and citizens.

 Foreign Pharmacy Education

 Applicants who completed a bachelor’s degree in pharmacy from a foreign college or university are handled on a case-by-case basis.
 Applicants are encouraged to complete an unofficial prerequisite worksheet first to have their foreign coursework evaluated by the Office of Graduate and Professional Admissions.
 As mentioned above, all foreign coursework must receive an official evaluation by a certified agency (ECE or WES).
 Several factors will be taken into consideration when evaluating any previous foreign pharmacy education: coursework completed, grades received, duration of study, and the length of time passed since completion of the pharmacy degree.
 Based on these factors, some of the School of Pharmacy prerequisite courses may be waived.
 The Admissions Committee for the School of Pharmacy makes all final decisions about the use of foreign pharmacy courses to meet prerequisite requirements.